AkhilSharma90/Armur-Tutorials/content/docs/beEF/_index.md

 ---
 title: "beEF"
-description: "Learn more about beEF"
+description: "Learn how to use beEF for browser exploitation and security testing."
 icon: "code"
 draft: false
 ---